anatomiesofintelligence/anatomiesofintelligence.github.io/narration.md

 We witness the movement of the different entries — data clustering; constantly finding new positions: as the proximal (meaning 'nearest') and distal (meaning 'to stand away from’).

-This is also a mapping exercise.
+Like a mapping exercise.
 The location of anatomical structures can be described with relation to different anatomical landmarks.
 Here we use the relationship is based on euclidean distancing: measuring the distance between each entry; while having no sense of direction nor orientation.

 _[here read a cut that is being made to the catalog]_